openoms/bitcoin-tutorials/phonewallet.md

 * note that this is not a private way to use bitcoin since the wallet is connecting to the server of Blockstream

 ## Phone specs
-* use a dedicated device to minimise the attack surface (can be a used phone sitting in the drawer, but the most recent model it is the better)
+* use a dedicated device to minimise the attack surface
+* can be a used phone sitting in the drawer, but the more recent model it is the better
 * locked bootloader (true to all factory firmwares - see the [notes on custom firmwares below](#using-a-custom-firmware))
-* encrypted storage - default on iPhones and newer Androids when a PIN screen lock is set
+* encrypted storage - default on iPhones and newer Androids when a screen lock with a PIN is set

 ## Steps done on the phone
 * set up in a safe environment and network